c-gealopez/deep-learning-anomaly-detection/README.md

 This repository contains practical projects focused on anomaly detection, image reconstruction and representation learning using deep learning techniques.

-## Objectives

-The aim of this repository is to study how neural networks can learn normal patterns and identify abnormal observations through reconstruction-based approaches.

 ## Topics Covered

 - Autoencoders